syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

 You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/CustomSelection-SelectionBackground-1263708841).
-The following output rendered when the background color is set to the selected item:

 ![](SfListView_images/SfListView-Selection-3.png)

-### Show Checked Circle on Selected Items
+### Show checked circle on selected items

-To customize the appearance of the selected item/items by using the appearance of [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html).
-The following customizations should give an idea to customize the appearance of selected items in the control:
+To customize the appearance of the selected item or items by using the appearance of [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html).
+The following customizations should give an idea to customize the appearance of selected items in the control.

 {% tabs %}
 {% highlight xaml %}